College Expenses

 Is The Cost of Your Child’s College Education An Issue In Your Divorce?

-Divorce can be a painful and confusing life change for your children.
-So, how can you be sure that you’ve done everything possible to preserve the normalcy of their lives and honor their best interests?
-As you navigate the legal process and settlement procedures, seeking insightful guidance from a professional gives you the peace of mind you need to know that every decision you make is informed, thoughtful, and aligned with what matters most: your children’s well-being and future stability.
+Because divorce can be a painful and confusing time for your children, you want to do everything possible to stabilize their lives.
+As you navigate the divorce process, seeking insightful guidance from an experienced family law professional gives you the peace of mind that every decision you make is informed, thoughtful, and aligned with your child’s well-being.

-According to the Illinois Marriage and Dissolution of Marriage Act, parental contribution to a child’s secondary educational expenses is not mandatory.
-However, a court can order divorced or unmarried parents to cover those expenses.
+Parental contribution to a child’s secondary educational expenses is not mandatory under Illinois law.
+However, a court can still order divorced or unmarried parents to cover those expenses.
 The court also has the authority to decide the proportion of each party’s contribution.

-Michone J. Riewer™: A Qualified College Expenses Lawyer You Can Rely On
+Michone J. Riewer™: A College Expenses Lawyer You Can Rely On

-The attorneys at Strategic Divorce™ are well-equipped to assist parents in college contribution cases.
-Michone J. Riewer™ and her team have accumulated decades of experience handling complex family law matters of this kind in Lake County and the greater Chicagoland area.
+The attorneys at Strategic Divorce™ have years of experience assisting parents in college contribution cases and other family law matters in Lake Bluff and the greater Chicagoland area.
 They’ve helped many clients like you resolve financial parentage issues.

-- Assess the degree of your child’s eligibility for financial contribution
+- Assess your child’s eligibility for financial contribution

-- File or respond to petitions for contribution in family court
+- File or respond to petitions for contribution in court

-- Assess the parents’ and child’s available financial resources for contribution
+- Assess family members’ available financial resources for contribution

 - Represent you and your interests in negotiations, hearings, or mediation